stigcq/livefeed-api/README.md

 you run the API implementation, uploadUrl point to where the uploaded files via fineuploader is being put.
 4. You need set up the fineuploader endpoint: endpoint.php and handler.php.
-They can be put anywhere but you need adjust urls to them in the fineuploader initialization in the feed.js file.
+They can be put anywhere but you need adjust urls accordingly in the fineuploader initialization in the feed.js file.

-The usage of fineuploader end endpoint.php is not part of the API and just an example on how the API can be used.
+The usage of fineuploader and endpoint.php is not part of the API but just an example on how the API can be used.

 ### Git structure